| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 agreement is not being complied with, the parties should contact their

+attorneys.
 14. SPOUSAL

-a.
+MAINTENANCE (ALIMONY) a.
 Alimony was originally based, in the

 17th and 18th centuries, on the fact that a woman was